demaere-oiie/calder/README.md

 # Calder

 Calder has no semicolons.
-Calder has no statemment ordering.
+Calder has no statement ordering.
 Use `!` to separate statements, because `!` is symmetric, and hence implies commutativity, while `;` is not and does not.